 Share classes - A fund can have several share classes.
-Different share classes have different conditions, e.g., currency, with div-idends or without, management fee or an initial minimum subscription amount.
+Different share classes have different conditions, e.g., currency, with dividends or without, management fee or an initial minimum subscription amount.
 Fund capital is the same for the share classes and therefore information refers to the fund as a whole unless stated otherwise.
 Fund units within each individual share class are the same size and have the same rights to the assets included in the fund.
 The distribution in a distribution share class impacts the relationship between the value of units that are non-distribution and the value of the units that are distribution, with the value of the distribution fund units decreasing in relation to the size of the distribution.

-Share of turnover conducted via closely related securities companies - The proportion of fund purchases and sales of finan-cial instruments conducted by Handelsbanken in terms of value.
-Expressed in percent of the fund's total turnover shows how much the fund will depreciate, in percent of the value of the fund, if the spread between the value of a fixed income fund and government bonds is doubled.
-Calculated as capital-weighted credit duration multiplied by the spread of the instrument (differential) compared to the government yield curve.
+Share of turnover conducted via closely related securities companies - The proportion of fund purchases and sales of financial instruments conducted by Handelsbanken in terms of value.
+Expressed in percent of the fund's total turnover

 Share of turnover conducted between funds managed by the same fund management company - The proportion of fund purchases and sales of financial instruments conducted on behalf of the securities fund from another fund managed by the same fund management company.
-Expressed in
+Expressed in percent of the fund's total turnover